Introducing EverlawAI Assistant for Government Agencies

 Generative AI has been helping legal teams across the private sector transform ediscovery workflows.
 With EverlawAI Assistant, legal professionals at law firms and corporate in-house departments have used GenAI-powered review, drafting and coding tools to summarize large document sets, surface key facts, and craft stronger narratives more efficiently than ever before.

-Now this new technology is coming to public sector customers.
-Everlaw plans to receive its FedRAMP authorization next month, enabling federal, state, and local agencies to securely adopt EverlawAI Assistant in their litigation, investigations, Freedom of Information Act (FOIA), and other workflows.
+Now this new technology has come to public sector customers.
+EverlawAI Assistant is now FedRAMP authorized, enabling federal, state, and local agencies to securely adopt industry-leading generative AI in their litigation, investigations, Freedom of Information Act, and other workflows.

 Why FedRAMP Matters

-FedRAMP (the Federal Risk and Authorization Management Program) establishes a standardized, government-wide approach to security assessment, authorization, and continuous monitoring for cloud technology.
+FedRAMP, the Federal Risk and Authorization Management Program, establishes a standardized, government-wide approach to security assessment, authorization, and continuous monitoring for cloud technology.
 It’s a rigorous process with numerous checks and audits designed to ensure that technology providers meet the highest benchmarks for confidentiality and integrity with government data.

 How EverlawAI Assistant Helps Public Sector Teams